 - Head-on collisions: Truck drivers are on the road often, resulting in fatigue which may cause them to drift into oncoming traffic.

 - Overpass collisions: Trucks are taller than the average car, and sometimes an overpass may not be high enough for the truck to clear it safely.
 Failing to recognize that the overpass is not tall enough can result in the truck colliding with the overpass causing further collisions.

 Like any car crash, various things can cause a truck collision.
 However, more parties may be liable in truck accidents, including:

 - The driver: If the truck driver’s actions or inactions were the primary cause of the collision, they would be at fault.
 If the driver were an independent contractor, they could be liable.

 - The cargo company or loading company: Sometimes, companies hire third parties to load their vehicles to ensure safety standards are met.
-If these cargo companies fail to properly load the truck, which results in a collision, the cargo company can be held liable for compensation.
+If these cargo companies fail to load the truck, which results in a collision properly, the cargo company can be held liable for compensation.

 - The mechanic: Generally, trucking companies will hire other companies to maintain their vehicles.
-If the mechanic fails to properly repair and maintain the vehicle, they may be liable.
+They may be liable if the mechanic fails to repair and maintain the vehicle properly.